-Tyndale recommends STEPBible - a free and reputable online resource developed by Tyndale House (Cambridge, England) - for word searches of original-language texts, as well as for topical searches, interlinear texts, dictionaries, etc. Refer to the library for other online resources for Biblical Studies.
+Tyndale recommends www.stepbible.org - a free and reputable online resource developed by Tyndale House (Cambridge, England) - for word searches of original-language texts, as well as for topical searches, interlinear texts, dictionaries, etc. Refer to the library for other online resources for Biblical Studies.